-For those families without adequate support networks, two additional options have been implemented, and in rare occasions, a few additional students from the other schools.
-For families in the Ellis and Escalante-Biggs neighborhoods, whose student base is more widely dispersed, a Transportation Waiver is requested by DPSHS.
-Both schools, when necessary and space is available, have systems in place for safely transporting limited numbers of ECE students on DPS busses at no cost to the DPSHS program or families.
-All parents who must take advantage of this option because of lack of transportation, sign an agreement of compliance with DPS and Head Start expectations for safe transport.
+For those families without adequate support networks, or those with unique transportation needs such as an older sibling with an IEP who is required to be on a school bus, additional options have been implemented.
+In rare occasions, a few students from Ellis and Escalante-Biggs neighborhoods, whose student base is more widely dispersed, and students with unique needs receive a Transportation Waiver as requested by DPSHS.
+Both options, when necessary and space is available, must have systems in place for safely transporting limited numbers of ECE students on DPS busses at no cost to the DPSHS program or families.
+All parents who must take advantage of this option because of lack of transportation or a unique need, sign an agreement of compliance with DPS and Head Start expectations for safe transport.

-When this solution is not feasible for a family or at other DPSHS schools where DPS transportation is not available, family liaisons supply parents with a monthly bus pass for use in accompanying their children to and from school using public transport.
+When this solution is not feasible for a family or at other DPSHS schools where DPS transportation is not available, family liaisons supply parents with a monthly bus pass for use in accompanying their children to and from school using public transportation.